 Ireland is a great place to play golf year-round, May through to September have better natural weather conditions.

 Where are the best places for great nightlife?

-Dublin, Killarney & Cork all have great nightlife with plenty of bars and restaurants to keep the keenest of golfers amused.
+Dublin, Killarney & Cork all have a great nightlife with plenty of bars and restaurants to keep the keenest of golfers amused.

 Which UK Regional Airports serve this destination?

 Gatwick, Luton, Stansted, Manchester, Birmingham, Bristol and Edinburgh have frequent flights into Dublin and Cork.